 If your child is in a relationship, it can bring up questions about sex and intimacy.

 Not all teenage relationships include sex, but most teenagers will experiment with sexual behaviour at some stage.
-This is why your child needs clear information on contraception, safe sex and sexually transmitted infections (STIs).
+This is why your child needs clear information on consent, contraception, safe sex and sexually transmitted infections (STIs).

 Dealing with break-ups in teenage relationships

 Break-ups and broken hearts are part of teenage relationships.
-To make things worse, teenage break-ups might be played out in public – maybe at school, or online on social media.
+To make things worse, teenage break-ups might be played out in public – maybe at school, or on social media.